shakeel-faiz/FF/01Jan-29/01-xcode.md

 1.  **Debugger**: Integrated debugging tools to help identify and fix issues in code during development.

-1.  **Performance Analysis**: Tools for profiling and optimizing the performance of applications.
+1.  **Performance Analysis**: Tools for profiling and optimizing performance of applications.

 ## How to open an XCODE file?